 Financial Aid Budget

 *Direct costs will be billed by Student Financial Services.
-These do not include any extra course fees such as Conservatory fees.
-Room and board costs may vary depending on options chosen.
+A student may also be billed extra course fees such as Conservatory fees.
+Housing and food costs may vary depending on options chosen.

-Exception: Room is not a direct cost when a student is living off-campus.
+Exception: Housing is not a direct cost when a student is living off-campus.

 **Indirect costs are estimated and will not be billed by Student Financial Services.
 The actual costs may be greater or lower depending on the individual situation.